• Skip to primary navigation

 Crooked Creek Campground

 Open from May 1st to September 30th, Crooked Creek Campground offers Wi-Fi, showers and flush toilets, on-site laundry, a cash-only store for basic amenities, and firewood for sale.
 Tents and caravans are welcome.
-Prices for campgrounds begin at $30 a night.
+Prices for campgrounds begin at $30 a night, and there is a 2-night minimum stay.

 Payne Lake Recreational Area